Objectives: To examine nurses’ experiences of prognosis-related communication (PRC) with parents of children with cancer.

 About the Author(s)

 Amy R. Newman, PhD, RN, CPNP-PC, CPHON®, is a postdoctoral fellow in the College of Nursing at the University of Utah in Salt Lake City and a pediatric nurse practitioner at the Medical College of Wisconsin in Milwaukee; Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, is the provost of the Health Sciences Division at Loyola University Chicago in Maywood, IL; Stacee M. Lerret, PhD, RN, CPNP-AC/PC, CCTC, FAAN, is an assistant professor at the Medical College of Wisconsin; and Debra L. Oswald, PhD, is a professor in the Department of Psychology, and Marianne E. Weiss, DNSc, RN, is a professor in the College of Nursing, both at Marquette University in Milwaukee, WI.
 This research was funded by a mentored nurse researcher grant from the Alex’s Lemonade Stand Foundation.
+Research reported in this publication was supported by National Institute of Nursing Research of the National Institutes of Health under award number T32NR013456 (m-PIs: Ellington and Mooney).
 During the writing of this article, Weiss was supported by funding from the American Nurses Credentialing Center.
 Newman, Callahan, Lerret, and Weiss contributed to the conceptualization and design and the manuscript preparation.
 Newman completed the data collection.
 Newman and Oswald provided statistical support.
 Newman and Weiss provided the analysis.
 Newman can be reached at email@example.com, with copy to ONFEditor@ons.org.
 (Submitted April 2017.
 Accepted November 14, 2017.)

 Allen, R., Judkins-Cohn, T., deVelasco, R., Forges, E., Lee, R., Clark, L., & Procunier, M. (2013).
 Moral distress among healthcare professionals at a health system.
 JONA’S Healthcare Law, Ethics and Regulation, 15, 111–118. https://doi.org/10.1097/NHL.0b013e3182a1bf33